wilsonmar/LoadRunner/random_birthdate_js/README.md

 ### <a name="lr_call_js"> Completed Script Walkthrough</a>

+1. If you do not want to install a Git client on your machine, click "Download ZIP" to downloaded into your machine's Downloads folder a file named random_birthdate_js-master.zip, which is the MASTER branch.

+The remainder of this page explains how the script was created.

 ### <a name="lr_call_js"> Call JavaScript function in C code</a>

 CHALLENGE: Call a JavaScript library to return a text string into a LoadRunner parameter.

-1. In LoadRunner VuGen, create a C script file.
+1. In LoadRunner VuGen, create a new C script file.

    In this initial exercise, we just want to invoke a shell.